brianshih1/mini-container/mdbook/src/container_definition.md

 ### Resource Restriction

-In Docker, you can constrain resources on the container.
+In Docker, you can constrain resources that the container can access.
 For example, you can limit the amount of memory the process can take, the number of CPUs the container can run on, etc. Check out [Docker’s doc](https://docs.docker.com/engine/reference/run/#runtime-constraints-on-resources) for the full list of resources that can be constrained.

 As an example, here is how you can limit the container to have a memory limit of 128 mb.